mle2718/MRIP-BLAST/documentation/data_update_documentation.md

 # Files that need to be run
 1. ``extraction_wrapper.do'' and ``process_wrapper.do`` are the only files that need to be run

+# Notes from 2022

+1. There are no B2 haddock in April.
+2. There were no B2 haddock that were measures from July - October.
+I've filled these in with the average of May and June.
+This is handled in "/stata_code/data_extraction_processing/processing/monthly/process_b2_haddock.do" and is coded with an 'if $working_year==2022' statement.